 “Look, counselor, if you haven’t noticed, there’s a riot outside.
 I’m moving the prisoner to a more secure cell for her protection.
 I’ll let you know when you can confer with her.”

-As they stood her up and fitted handcuffs, Ronnie looked at the discouraged Angel and said.
+As Captain Baggs fitted Angel with handcuffs, Ronnie admonished the discouraged Angel.

 “Angel, listen to me.
 You’re under extreme duress.
-That’s why we are here, to protect you, to defend you, to speak on your behalf.
+That’s why we are here: to protect, defend, and speak on your behalf.
 Give them absolutely nothing.
 Do you hear me?
-Not a word to anybody until they let us see you.”
+Make no statements to anybody until they let us see you.”

 John, Ronnie, and Millie watched helplessly as Baggs, and two other officers, escorted Angel to a holding cell at the far end of the building.
 They retired to the lobby, a scene of absolute chaos as the demonstration outside grew more raucous.
 Millie asked John if she could speak to them privately, so they guided her to a hallway spot away from the surveillance camera.